 As we surge into the year-end holiday blitz, countless Americans will be traveling, whether they want to be or not.
 For hardcore travelers, holiday travel is amateur season -- much like New Year's Eve is considered amateur night by committed year-round revelers -- but the clarion calls of family gatherings, vacation days and warmer climates make it almost impossible to stay put.
 It's "Go Anyway" writ large.

 While most holiday travel tips focus on navigating airports, dealing with security lines and finding overhead bin space -- and airports do get infamously clogged and bogged down at this time of year -- in truth the vast majority of travelers are moving around by car.
-This is especially the case on Thanksgiving; of the 43.4 million people the AAA forecasted would travel distances of 50 miles or more over the 2013 Thanksgiving weekend, 90 percent of them were expected to drive to their destination.
+This is especially the case on Thanksgiving; of the 46.3 million people the AAA forecasts will travel distances of 50 miles or more over the 2014 Thanksgiving weekend, more than 89 percent of them are expected to drive to their destination.

 More cars on the road in potentially wintry conditions almost invariably mean increased risks for travelers.
 Add to that the considerable increase in the ingestion of alcoholic drinks, and the major winter holidays rank among the most dangerous days to be in your car all year.
 But there's a lot more to it than merely avoiding Thanksgiving Wednesday and New Year's Eve; in fact, these aren't necessarily the most dangerous days to travel any longer.
 Here is our look at how to keep yourself safe while driving on holiday weekends year-round, not just on the big holidays just ahead.